Diphtheria - including symptoms, treatment and prevention

-Diphtheria is an infection of the throat and nose caused by the bacterium Corynebacterium diphtheriae.
+Diphtheria is an infection of the throat and nose caused by a toxin produced by the bacterium Corynebacterium diphtheriae.

 Diphtheria has been rare in Australia since the introduction of an effective vaccine, but a century ago, was the most common infectious cause of death.
 Outbreaks still occur in countries where vaccination rates are not high.